PulsarHRI/pulsarhri.github.io/docs/python_api/example_several_actuators.md

 ## Instantiate the adapter

-We auto-detect the USB port to which the CAN to USB adapter is connected and create an instance of the adapter.
-This step is essential to establish communication with the actuators.
+We are going to create a list with all the actuators we want to control, and instantiate a single adapter for all of them.
+If only one adapter is connected to the computer, you can use the `get_port()` method to automatically detect the USB port.
+You can also specify the port manually (e.g., "COM1" on Windows or "/dev/ttyACM0" on Linux).

 ```py
 ACTUATOR_ADDRESSES = [0x10, 0x11]  # Use the actual addresses of your actuators